Bin Laden relative's trial will not hear from accused September 11 mastermind

 Prosecutors claim Abu Ghaith was aware of further planned attacks against Americans, including the shoe bomb plot attempted aboard a plane by Briton Richard Reid in late 2001.
 The government contends Abu Ghaith spent time in Afghanistan with bin Laden after the attacks.
 Bin Laden, a founder of al Qaeda, was killed in May 2011 by U.S. forces at his hideout in Pakistan.

-In February, Kaplan delayed the trial for a week to give defence lawyers a chance to submit hundreds of written questions to Mohammed, but he has repeatedly expressed scepticism that Abu Ghaith would have the right to introduce Mohammed's testimony.
+In February, Kaplan delayed the trial for a week to give defense lawyers a chance to submit hundreds of written questions to Mohammed, but he has repeatedly expressed skepticism that Abu Ghaith would have the right to introduce Mohammed's testimony.

 On Tuesday, he reiterated his position, saying that the dispute over Mohammed's testimony was "much ado about nothing."